bhalshaker/saas-family-budget-tracker/README.md

 The **Multi-Family Budget Tracking Application** is a simple secure and collaborative financial management tool that allows multiple families to independently track their budgets, expenses, goals, and transactions.
 With built-in support for multi-tenancy, each family’s data is isolated and confidential.

 Users can create accounts, categorize transactions, assign budgets, and track savings goals.
-The system features a flexible many-to-many relationship between families and users, enabling shared access across households with role-based permissions.
+This RestFull API system features a flexible many-to-many relationship between families and users, enabling shared access across households with role-based permissions.

 Designed with a RESTful API structure, the application supports integration with web and mobile interfaces, empowering families to plan and manage their finances together — with clarity, control, and transparency.